How to Shoot Night Portraits

 Off-Camera Flash with Rain

 Try convincing your models to go out in the rain and shoot at night.
-Using off-camera flash or neon lights, you will produce stunning night portrait photography with this background.
+Using off-camera flash or neon lights, you will produce stunning night portrait

 Street lights make for a beautiful background using available light on the streets at night.
 Using a wide aperture, place your subjects in front of a street light source.
 You will notice right away how this extra light provides an interesting shallow depth to any background.
 For this desired effect to work best, make sure you set your lens to wide apertures only.

 For a unique night portrait, have your models light sparklers and move them around the night’s sky as you shoot.
 You can play with different shutter speeds for a unique look.
 First, shoot at a fast shutter speed and then incrementally slow down your shutter speed for action shots with your subject and the lighting becoming blurry and artsier.

 Fireworks always make for beautiful backgrounds during a nighttime shoot.
 Whether it’s the fourth of July, a wedding, or a birthday party, try having your models stand in front of a big open sky while they are illuminated with fireworks of all different colors and shapes.
 Another great idea is to create a silhouette of their body as the fireworks go off behind them.
 Turn your aperture way up to achieve this desired look.